 Alzheimer’s disease (AD) is a progressive, currently irreversible brain disorder.
 People with AD gradually suffer memory loss and a decline in thinking abilities, as well as major personality changes.
 These losses in cognitive function are accompanied by pathologic changes in the brain, including the buildup of insoluble protein deposits called amyloid plaques and the development of neurofibrillary tangles, which are abnormal collections of twisted protein threads found inside nerve cells.
 Such changes result in death of brain cells and breakdown of the connections between them.
 AD advances gradually but inexorably, from early, mild forgetfulness to a severe loss of mental function called dementia.
 Eventually, people with AD become dependent on others for every aspect of their care.
 The risk of developing AD increases exponentially with age, but it is not a part of normal aging.

 AD is the most common cause of dementia among people age 65 and older and is a major public health issue for the United States because of its enormous impact on individuals, families, the health care system, and society as a whole.
-Scientists estimate that as many as 4 million people currently suffer with the disease, and annual costs associated with AD are estimated to exceed $100 billion.2,3 As the population ages, the numbers of people with AD and costs associated with increased prevalence could rise significantly.
+Scientists now estimate that as many as 4.5 million people currently suffer with the disease, and this number is expected to increase to 13.2 million persons by 2050, an almost 3-fold increase.5

 Early Diagnosis of AD

-Research suggests that the earliest AD pathology may begin to develop in the brain 10 to 20 years before clinical symptoms yield a diagnosis.
-Scientists have made tremendous progress looking for ways to diagnose AD in its pre-symptomatic or pre-clinical stages.
-They are searching for reliable, valid, and easily attainable biological markers that can identify cases very early in the course of disease.
-Eventually, combinations of specific strategies to image the brain, along with genetic, clinical, and neuropsychological assessments may become the key to identifying people at very high risk of developing AD.
+Research suggests that the earliest AD pathology begins to develop in the brain long before clinical symptoms yield a diagnosis, and scientists are now searching for reliable, valid, and easily attainable biological markers that can identify cases very early in the course of disease.
+Eventually, very early diagnosis of AD may be possible through combinations of strategies to image the brain, along with genetic, biological, clinical, and neuropsychological assessments.

 Environmental Factors and AD